-Composition is given by matrix multiplication. \item The category $R$-\textbf{Mod} of left modules over $R$ is a preadditive semicategory.
+Composition is given by matrix multiplication.
+Here, morphisms correspond to matrices with entries in $R$.

+\item The category $R$-\textbf{Mod} of left modules over $R$ is a preadditive semicategory.
 Here, objects are left $R$-modules and morphisms are module homomorphisms between left $R$\nobreakdash-modules.
-As a special case, we see that $K$-\textbf{Vect}, the category of vector spaces over a field $K$, is a preadditive semicategory.
-Note that the objects in these categories form proper classes and not sets. \item More generally, every preadditive category is a preadditive semicategory, thus so are, in particular, abelian categories. \end{enumerate} \end{example}
+As a special case, also $K$-\textbf{Vect}, the category of vector spaces over a field $K$ with $K$-linear maps as morphisms, is a preadditive semicategory.
+In both cases, composition of morphisms is given by function composition and the group operation on the morphism sets is given by pointwise addition.
+Note that the objects in these categories form proper classes and not sets.